justinelut/mpesapay/README.md

 > Please note that ```stkPush``` only initiates payments, and the results will be sent to the provided callback URL.
 Make sure to implement the necessary server-side logic to handle the payment confirmation notifications and update your database accordingly.

-> The mpesapay module does not currently support commonjs implementation such as require in nodejs.
-We are currently working on the feature.
-You can request a pull request from github to work on the feature.

 [Justine Gichana](https://github.com/justinelut)